Iowa City, IA

 - Large appliances: recycle at the Iowa City Landfill

-- Examples: microwaves, dishwashers, refrigerators, ovens, washing machines, dryers, lawn mowers, grills, exercise equipment, water heaters, freezers, air conditioners, heaters/furnaces, dehumidifiers
+- Examples: microwaves, dishwashers, refrigerators, ovens, washing machines, dryers, lawn mowers, water heaters, freezers, air conditioners, heaters/furnaces, dehumidifiers

 - Electronics and small appliances: recycle at the Iowa City Landfill or East Side Recycling Center